 The loan check and loan disclosure statement generally will be mailed to your address of record two business days after your loan is processed.
-By signing the check, you are agreeing to the terms of the loan disclosure statement and the Loan Program.
+Once you have authorized the loan online, you are agreeing to the terms of the loan disclosure statement and the Loan Program.